rotexsoft/versatile-collections/README.md

 * Please submit an issue or a pull request if you find any bugs or better and more efficient way(s) things could be implemented in this package.

+## Contributing

+As of May 16 2023, version 5.2.0 is the latest stable version with a minimum PHP 7.4 requirement.
+Only bugfixes will be accepted for this version and they should be applied to the 5.2.x branch.
+- Bugfixes for version 4.x should be applied to the 4.x branch.
+- Bugfixes for version 3.x should be applied to the 3.x branch.
+- Bugfixes for version 2.x should be applied to the 2.x branch.

+The master branch currently contains code that is in preparation for the next major version 6 scheduled to be released at the end of 2023 which will have PHP 8.1 as a minimum requirement.
+> The php-8.1-readiness branch contains code that has been refactored for a minimum version of PHP 8.1 & will be merged into master at some point before the first stable version 6 release